 NIRMA MADHOO, NOVEMBER 2017

-This paper authored by N. Madhoo is a critical commentary to be read with a body of digital work co-produced by BTech: Fashion undergraduate J. Shuttleworth and fashion educator, researcher and fashion new media practitioner, N. Madhoo as part of an ongoing teaching and learning project.
-As mentor (Nirma Madhoo) and mentee (Jessica Shuttleworth) in the course of Shuttleworth’s BTech study, this rapport evolved into a much more fluid relationship which has seen the co-authorship of a body of practical work which is planned for further expansion in 2018.
-The experimental approach and emerging methodologies as part of this practice-based digital fashion project have re-contextualised both parties as collaborators in a divestment of traditional hierarchies in education, a paradigm that often typifies Digital Humanities (Burdick et al. 2012: 76-77).
+This paper authored by N. Madhoo is a critical commentary to be read with a body of digital fashion work co-produced with BTech: Fashion undergraduate J. Shuttleworth.
+As fashion educator, researcher and fashion new media practitioner, N. Madhoo is the mentor and the mentee is Jessica Shuttleworth in the course of her BTech study in 2017.
+This rapport evolved from a mentor-mentee model into a much more fluid, collaborative relationship which saw the co-authorship of a body of transmedia work.
+The experimental approach and emerging methodologies as part of this practice-based digital fashion project re-contextualised both parties as collaborators in a divestment of traditional hierarchies in education, a paradigm that often typifies Digital Humanities (Burdick et al. 2012: 76-77).
 This project is underpinned by transformative learning theories (Mezirow 1991; Taylor and Cranton 2012) and Latour’s (2005) Actor Network Theory which are explored specifically in the field of education to support this Digital Humanities (DH) output.

 DIGITAL FASHION AND DH